IfenaikeElias/IfenaikeElias/README.md

 ## **🚀 About Me**:

-I am a goal-driven, passionate Software Engineer with industry experience in building data-driven applications.
+I am a 3rd-year EEE Student, a goal-driven, passionate Software Engineer with industry experience building data-driven applications.
 I am passionate about designing and optimising software solutions that tackle real-world challenges and enhance business operations.
 With a knack for teamwork, I collaborate effectively with others to create intelligent systems that make a solid impact.